 We are committed to meaningful conversations with people, on the right issues at the right time.
 We believe this is an important part of the way we work.

 In this section you will find all Freedom of Information (FOI) requests made to our Partnership.
 You can also ask a question of your own.

-The free service, commissioned by West Yorkshire and Harrogate Health and Care Partnership, will be delivered by West Yorkshire and Harrogate Independent Hospices Consortium, Bradford Counselling Collaborative and Leeds Mind.
-The practical and emotional support and advice service will be available 7 days a week, from 8am to 8pm.
+Our Grief and Loss Support Service is a free service, commissioned by West Yorkshire and Harrogate Health and Care Partnership, delivered by West Yorkshire and Harrogate Independent Hospices Consortium, Bradford Counselling Collaborative and Leeds Mind.
+The practical and emotional support and advice service is available 7 days a week, from 8am to 8pm.

-People will be able to self-refer to the service or will be signposted by other agencies such as the police, hospital bereavement services, funeral directors, GPs, community and faith organisations and others.
+People can self-refer to the service or be signposted by other agencies such as the police, hospital bereavement services, funeral directors, GPs, community and faith organisations and others.
 People will be signposted to further support where required, with the service well-connected to local place-based specialist bereavement support services.

 The partners working together to support the Grief and Loss Service are: